OWASP/www-chapter-croatia/index.md

 ## Local News
 - Due to the current situation, all upcoming events will be done in the form of online meetings
-- Future events will be announced on the OWASP Croatia Meetup group
+- Future events will be announced on this page and on the OWASP Croatia Meetup group
 - Everyone is welcome to join us at our chapter meetings

 ## Interested In Speaking?